How to Activate Two Factor Authentication (2FA) for WordPress Admin

 Disaster only needs to strike once and all is lost.
 Now I say all this because your WordPress website's security rests on a similar balance.

-"Almost 13000 WordPress sites are hacked daily!"
+"Around 13000 WordPress sites are hacked daily!"

-What is Two Factor Authentication for WordPress admin?
+What is Two Factor Authentication for WordPress Admin?

 Two Factor Authentication for WordPress

-How to Set Up Two-Factor Authentication in WordPress
+How to Activate Two-Factor Authentication in WordPress

 Choose a 2FA Plugin